vskorych/graph-storage/README.md

 {}
 ```
 ### Validation:
-If some of node already exit just update it with new parameters
+If some of node already exist just update it with new relation

 If one of parent nodes not exist we need to create this node with parent == null